33 Branches of Biology: A Comprehensive Outline

 Evolution biology is one of the most popular branches of biology.
 It focuses on how life originated, evolved and will transform in the future.
 For example, primatology makes the connection between primates and humans.

 Anthropology is different from paleontology because of their main focus.
-While anthropologists study how humans and societies behave, paleontologists is primarily concerned with animal and plant fossils.
+While anthropologists study how humans and societies behave, paleontologists are primarily concerned with animal and plant fossils.

 - EVOLUTION BIOLOGY – How living things change over time and how life originated.